-Basic scoring information, including difference between score and source, diegetic versus non-diegetic music, and underscore.
-Research about functions of Media Music, the roles of Media Music professionals and their employers, and the scoring process pipeline.
+Course requirement: Placement test required, please contact rachel@mi.edu to schedule a placement test for access to enroll into the course.
+This course covers basic scoring practices and concepts, including the difference between score and source cues, diegetic versus non-diegetic music, and underscore.
+Research covers the functions of media music, the role of the media music professional and his or her employers, and the scoring process pipeline.
 Two lecture hours per week for one quarter.